 We’ll discuss more about those options below, but first, let’s take a step back to explain more about the indictment process.

-What is a federal grand jury indictment?
+What is a federal criminal indictment?

 The federal government typically investigates and prosecutes crimes that cross state lines, involve the internet, involve crimes against federal institutions (such as banks) or violate laws passed by congress.